 - Antifreeze – I know, it’s not a food, but it’s important to mention.
 If you have a car leaking radiator fluid, or if you’ve managed to spill some, do not let your dog drink it.
 They find it tasty and will quickly lap it up if allowed.
 This can be fatal in small amounts.
 About 5 tablespoons can kill a medium-sized dog.

 For more information about what your dog should and should not eat, be sure to take a look at our “Can dogs eat…” article where we cover over 80 different items.

 What do you do if your dog eats dangerous food?

 The first step is always avoidance.
 Ensure these dangerous foods are not readily available to your dog.
 Certainly, don’t feed them as treats.

-But if the time comes where treatment is required, an emergency call to your vet is always the best first step.
-You should have the number to your vet and after-hours emergency vet on speed dial and hang it from your refrigerator on a magnet for easy access.
+But if the time comes when treatment is required, an emergency call to your vet is always the best first step.
+You should have the number of your vet and after-hours emergency vet on speed dial and hang it from your refrigerator on a magnet for easy access.
 Right?

 The ASPCA has a poison control hotline available 24/7/365 – please make a note of it: (888) 426-4435

 The Pet Poison Helpline has been helping pet owners for over 15 years.
 Their number is 855-764-7661.
 Note that there is currently a $59 fee that is charged when you call.
 Follow on consultations are included in that.
 Trust me, in an emergency, the $59 is money well spent, and you will be speaking with an expert.